Ojda22/milos-ojdanic/_posts/2022-02-02-substative_and_statistical_significance.md

+---
+layout: post
+title: First post
+subtitle: First post subtitle
+tags: [test]
+---

 Statistical significance is the least interesting thing about the results.
 You should describe the results in terms of measures of magnitude –not just, does a treatment affect people, but how much does it affect them.

     -Gene V. Glass